Applied Ecology (AEC)

 Typically offered in Summer only

 Global climate change, over-fishing, habitat loss, altered nutrient cycles, and the spread of invasive species are among the world's pressing global environmental issues.
 Solutions to these problems are complex, but firmly rooted in the fundamental tenets of ecological theory.
 The field of applied ecology is premised on using these fundamental ecological principles to help solve the environmental challenges we face.
-This course will provide an overview of the field of applied ecology, based on a series of 12 individual case studies.
+This course will provide an overview of the field of applied ecology, based on a series of case studies.
 Working from the individual to global level, the course will provide a broad perspective on the field of applied ecology.

-Prerequisite: PB/BIO 360
+Prerequisite: AEC/PB 360

 Typically offered in Fall only